personnumber3377/personnumber3377.github.io/projects/studying_for_exam.md

 That is about it for that task.
 And also now it is 18:47 and it is time to take another half an hour break.
 I am actually really liking this pomodoro technique, because I think that I can actually focus on the task at hand, because if I try to focus on stuff for longer than an hour my mind starts to wonder.

+...

+Ok the "break" was a bit longer than I thought.
+Now it is 19:54, so instead of taking an half hour break I took an entire hour break, but it doesn't really matter.

+The next task is to figure out what kind of a person the main character is based on the language used in the text.

+The person in the text is basically a Karen.
+Some other person had passed the writer and a rock flew from their car to the writers windshield causing a slight crack in it.
+Also the person in the text writes about having to pay 40 to 60 euros for the repair.
+Also said person wonders how much that is in marcs (old currency in finland).
+This shows that the person is atleast somewhat old, because the person can remember the value of the mark, so the person is frugal and probably relatively old.

+The person is quite quick to anger since the person basically is blasting the other person and even reported the incident to the police.

+Now again looking at the "correct" anwers or what I should have noticed yes i noticed that the person is probably old, but I completely failed to mention what kind of values the person values themself.
+For example, in the correct answers they say that the person is most likely conservative in his/her views of the world, since the person says that making coffee is the job of the woman in the house and in addition the person mentions conservative politicians in a positive light in the text ("Paasikivi")